smapiot/piral/src/converters/piral-ng/README.md

 ::: warning: Don't use `templateUrl`
 In many Angular projects you still find `templateUrl`, which would be transformed to a `template` by the Angular CLI during build.
 If you want to achieve the same using, e.g., Webpack, then use a custom loader such as [angularjs-template-loader](https://www.npmjs.com/package/angularjs-template-loader).

+The same issue applies to `styleUrls`, which should be replaced by `styles`.
 :::

 If you don't want to inline the `template` then just `require` the contents, e.g.,